jatkinson1000/AoC-2023/README.md

 - Day 9 :sparkles: :sparkles:
   - Sequences.
 - Day 10 :sparkles: :sparkles:
   - Maps.
 Slow on part 1 but set me up well for part 2.
-4th overall in RSE
+4th overall in RSE.
     Lost a lot of time in part 2 debugging code that was 'correct' before realising I need to replace `S`.
 Then did manually for solution before adding general function later.
 - Day 11 :sparkles: :sparkles:
   - Maps with 'expanding' distance.
 Part 2 required refactor after part 1 leads on a red herring. t ~ 1h.
-5th overall in RSE
+5th overall in RSE.
 - Day 12 :sparkles: :sparkles:
   - Part 2 was really hard.
 Had to get a hint to implement the dynamic programming aspect.
 A useful learning opportunity.
 - Day 13 :sparkles: :sparkles:
   - Bad/lazy variable naming caused bug that I missed leading me to seek more and more elaborate interpretations to the problem.
 Would likely have been avoided with more care/testing.
 As a result the end product is somewhat Frankencode.
+- Day 14 :sparkles: :sparkles:
+  - Fun one.
+Spotted part 2 trick quickly. t ~ 1.5h.
+4th overall in RSE.
+    Possibly a more concise way of coding tilts rather than 4 functions, one for each direction?

 ### What did I learn?